JustWhit3/ptc-print/README.md

 ### Benchmarking

 Benchmarking is performed using the [Google Benchmark](https://github.com/google/benchmark) framework.
-The script [studies/run.sh](https://github.com/JustWhit3/ptc-print/blob/main/studies/run.sh) is used to generate benchmark data.
+The script [run.sh](https://github.com/JustWhit3/ptc-print/blob/main/studies/benchmarking/run.sh) is used to generate benchmark data: it makes use also of the [cpupower](https://linux.die.net/man/1/cpupower) tool to run correctly.

-Empty for the moment (work in progress).
+To install extra libraries used for comparison you can use the [`install_deps.sh`]((https://github.com/JustWhit3/ptc-print/blob/main/studies/benchmarking/install_deps.sh)) script

+Work in progress...

 ## Todo